Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 Personal Property Only:

-For instance, if mold damages your luxury bag, the insurance company will bear the cost of replacement after you pay your deductible.
-However, if the wall or ceiling of your rental apartment is infested with mold, then it will not be covered by the insurance policy.
+If mold damages your luxury bag, the insurance company will bear the cost of replacement.
+But, infested walls or ceiling of your rental apartment won’t be covered by tenant policy.

 Specific Mold Sub-limits/Caps:

-Insurance policies sometimes have a sub-limit for specific mold coverage.
-For example, insurance policies reimburse only $1,000 to $10,000 for remediation; the remains will be solely your headache.
-This is the ideal coverage amount per claim available for renter and homeowner insurance.
+Insurance policies sometimes have a sub-limit for specific mold coverage, $1,000 to $10,000.
+The remaining amount will be solely your headache.
+The same goes for homeowner insurance.

 Black Mold vs. Other Mold:

 The type of mold, such as green fungus or dusty black mold, won’t affect the coverage limit.
-This information can be used to identify how old the mold is, such as size, growth, and color.
+Though, it can be used to identify how old the mold is, such as size, growth, and color.
 Keep in mind that coverage only depends on the initial case of mold and the timeline of events.

 Expanding Your Coverage with Mold Endorsements and Specialized Policies

 According to This Old House data, professional mold treatment services cost $3,500 for most homes.
 However, the size of the infected area matters a lot.
 The cost per square foot is between $10 and $30.
-That means small-area remediation equals a lower bill.
+That means small condo remediation costs less than a big house.

 Spoiler Alert: Extensive whole-house remediation can go up to $30,000.